hemanthk92/super-bowl-rushing-leaders/README.md

 Your time:
 - We respect your time and know you have life obligations
-- You can spend as little or as much time and you need
+- You can spend as little or as much time as you need
 - Just let us know when your ready to discuss